 Kentucky has no limit for the maximum amount a person can be awarded in car accident damages.
 Kentucky allows you to collect money for vehicle repair or replacement, rental cars, medical expenses, pain and suffering, lost wages, and loss of affection or companionship.

 Kentucky also follows the pure comparative negligence rule, which allows even the driver who was more at fault to collect damages.
 Fault in a car accident in Kentucky is assigned to all of the drivers involved based on percentages.
-For example, if you were assigned 90 percent fault in a car accident, and the other driver was assigned 10 percent, you can still sue the other driver to recover 10 percent of the total damages.
+For example, if you were assigned 90% fault in a car accident, and the other driver was assigned 10%, you can still sue the other driver to recover 10% of the total damages.

-Finding an experienced Louisville car accident lawyer who will fight for your best interests is key to recovering the maximum amount of damages you need to pay for your recovery.
-Thomas Law Offices understands Kentucky’s complicated car accident laws and will build your case to win you the money you deserve.
-For a free, no-obligation consultation of your Kentucky car accident case, contact our legal team today.
+Finding someone who will fight for your best interests is key to recovering the maximum amount of damages you need to pay for your recovery.
+Thomas Law Offices understands Kentucky’s complicated state laws and will build your case to win you the money you deserve.
+For a free, no-obligation consultation of your case, contact our legal team today.